4K drones offer some of the best video capture capabilities available in a civilian UAV.

 What I love about how fast the industry evolves is that specs and features that used to only be available on extremely high-priced rigs are now quite affordable for many pilots.
 4K is one of those features.

-This guide breaks down what 4K is (if you don't know already), how to choose the best drone with a 4K camera, and my favorite models on the market.
+This guide breaks down what 4K is (if you don't know already), how to choose the best 4K drone in 2020, and my favorite models on the market.

 Table of the Best 4K Drones

 Yuneec Typhoon H Pro

 12MP / 4K

 Fly Responsibly: If you live in the U.S., the Federal Aviation Administration requires many drones to be registered.
 This includes hobby and professional drones.
 Visit the FAA's drone registration page for more information.

 You hear about it a lot, and you know it is something you want in your devices, but what is 4K, really?
 Buckle up, we are about to take a crash course in advanced technology.